Hello-Ship-Code/DS-with-C/11-Trees/README.md

 11. **Level**: The depth of a node; nodes at the same depth form a level.

-12. **Degree**: The number of children a node has.
+12. **Degree of Node**: The number of children a node has.
 The degree of a tree is the maximum degree of any node in the tree.

+13. **Internal Node**: A node with at least one child; not a leaf.
+Internal nodes are also called non-leaf nodes.

+14. **External Node**: A node with no children; also known as a leaf node.

+15. **Forest**: A collection of disjoint trees, meaning multiple trees that are not connected to each other.

+16. **Sibling**: Nodes that share the same parent are siblings.

-13. **Path**: A sequence of nodes and edges connecting a node with a descendant.
+17. **Path**: A sequence of nodes and edges connecting a node with a descendant.

-14. **Ancestor**: Any node along the path from the root to a particular node.
+18. **Ancestor**: Any node along the path from the root to a particular node.

-15. **Descendant**: Any node that is reachable from a particular node through a sequence of edges.
+19. **Descendant**: Any node that is reachable from a particular node through a sequence of edges.

-16. **Binary Tree**: A tree where each node has at most two children, often referred to as the left and right child.
+20. **Binary Tree**: A tree where each node has at most two children, often referred to as the left and right child.

+21. **Balanced Tree**: A tree in which the height of the left and right subtrees of every node differs by no more than one.

+22. **Complete Tree**: A binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.

+23. **Full Tree**: A binary tree in which every node other than the leaves has two children.

+24. **Perfect Tree**: A binary tree in which all interior nodes have two children and all leaves have the same depth.

 ### **Specialized Trees**